Gearbox-protocol/dev-docs-old/docs/tutorials/environment-setup/initialize-hardhat.md

   solidity: "0.7.3"
 };
 ```

-we change it into `hardhat.config.ts`
+We need to make a change to `hardhat.config.ts` now, and modify the export mechanism

 ```ts
 export default {
   solidity: "0.7.3"
 };
 ```

 We also need a `tsconfig.json` file.
 Here's a example:

 ```ts